daisyku/cmpt_340_project/README.md

 # SFU CMPT 340 Project -- AmIHavingAStroke.ca
-A common symptom of strokes is facial drooping and asym- metry.
+A common symptom of strokes is facial drooping and asymmetry.
 We present a Python program that aims to help patients assess their own health by analysing their face and determining the likelihood of a positive diagnosis.
 We pre-process and detect facial landmarks of the dataset, consisting of stroke patients and healthy individuals, with the